tobua/squak/README.md

 }
 ```

-Changes for configuration files will be applied each time before a script is run.
+Changes for configuration files will be applied each time before a script is run. `tsconfig.json` is best configured through the `package.json` -> `squak` property. [`ESLint`](https://eslint.org/docs/user-guide/configuring) and [`jest`](https://jestjs.io/docs/configuration) can directly be adapted in their respective fields in `package.json` which will be added upon installation.